 (d) The consenting to medical, dental or psychiatric care without parental consent, knowledge or liability;

 (e) The enrolling in any school or college; and

-For these purposes, the minor shall be considered in law as an adult, and any obligation he incurs is enforceable by and against him without regard to his minority.
+For these purposes, the minor shall be considered in law as an adult, and any obligation the minor incurs is enforceable by and against the minor without regard to his or her minority.

-4. Unless otherwise provided by the decree, the obligation of support otherwise owed a minor by his parent or guardian is terminated by the entry of the decree.
+4. Unless otherwise provided by the decree, the obligation of support otherwise owed a minor by his or her parent or guardian is terminated by the entry of the decree.

 5. Except as otherwise provided in this section, a decree of emancipation does not affect the status of the minor for any purpose, including the applicability of any provision of law which:

 (a) Prohibits the sale, purchase or consumption of intoxicating liquor to or by a person under the age of 21 years;

 (b) Prohibits gaming or employment in gaming by or of a person under the age of 21 years;

 (c) Restricts the ability to marry of a person under the age of 18 years;